LearnersGuild/partners/Guiding Principles/Strategy.md

-# Strategy
+## Organizational Strategies

 The strategies outlined here follow the format of "X over Y".
 What this means is that, given a choice between the two, we agree to choose one over the other in most situations.

-The first set of strategies exist at the _organizational_ level: these are the guides we use when making decisions that affect the whole organization or a significant subset of it.
+These are strategies that apply at the _organizational_ level: these are the guides we use when making decisions that affect the whole organization or a significant subset of it.

-The second set of strategies exist at the _individual_ level: these are heuristics (rules of thumb) we agree to follow in our daily work and interactions.

-## Organizational Strategies

 ### Emphasize Scale over Quality